 The good news is that over the years, the swimming pool industry has made great strides in improving the safety of swimming pools.
 Many years ago, the industry created non-slip surfaces, to reduce the likelihood of slips and falls.
 Fences and alarms added another layer of protection.
 Most cities, in fact, have specific requirements for fencing around a swimming pool.

-Dual Drains - New pools should have a second drain opening at least 3 feet away from the primary drain opening.
-This greatly reduces the suction on either of the two drains, reducing the chance of entrapment.
-It's possible to upgrade an older single-drain pool to dual drains.
-However, it requires fairly extensive cutting into the interior plaster or aggregate finish.
+Dual Drains – New pools should have a second drain opening at least 3 feet away from the primary drain opening.
+The second drain reduces the suction on each of the two drains, reducing the chance of entrapment.
+Upgrading an older single-drain pool to dual drains is possible.
+However, it requires extensive cutting into the interior plaster or aggregate finish.
 Therefore, most homeowners should not consider converting to dual drains except as part of a pool remodel or renovation project.

 Layers of Protection